lathspell/kubernetes_test/README.md

 	kubectl version
 	kubectl cluster-info
-	kubectl get all --all-namespaces -o wide    # the big overview ("all" is not really all and no longer documented!) kubectl get nodes
+	kubectl api-resources / api-versions        # Shows all API objects and their current versions kubectl explain pod.spec                    # Shows the reference manual for the object "Pod" (or others) kubectl get all --all-namespaces -o wide    # the big overview ("all" is not really all and no longer documented!) kubectl get nodes
 	kubectl get deployments